-Dr. Chang's current research projects investigate the CalWORKs reform in California State, the policy impacts of state Unemployment Insurance modernization on working families, and the multiple program participation and employment trajectories among single-mother families during and after the Great Recession.
+Dr. Chang's current research projects investigate the racial equity and CalWORKs reforms in California State in the context of the global pandmeic and the policy impacts of state Unemployment Insurance modernization on working families.

-Her research has secured substantial support from leading regional and national research centers, including the Early Career Research Awards from the Upjohn Institute, the GSR Award from the Institute for Research on Labor and Employment, the Washington State Labor Research Grant from the Harry Bridges Center for Labor Studies, the Social Policy Fellowship Program from the West Coast Poverty Center and the Survey of Income and Program Participation (SIPP) Training Grant from the National Poverty Center.
+Her research has secured substantial support from leading regional and national research institutions, including the Family Self-Sufficiency and Stability Research Scholars Network Grant from the Office of Planning, Research & Evaluation of the Administration for Children and Families, the Early Career Research Awards from the Upjohn Institute, the GSR Award from the Institute for Research on Labor and Employment, the Washington State Labor Research Grant from the Harry Bridges Center for Labor Studies, the Social Policy Fellowship Program from the West Coast Poverty Center and the Survey of Income and Program Participation (SIPP) Training Grant from the National Poverty Center.

 Dr. Chang is expanding her research scope from cross-state comparative research in the US to cross-national comparative research in a global context.
 She is engaged in international collaborations, including with the Department of Social Work and Social Administration at the University of Hong Kong and with the Lucerne University of Applied Sciences and Arts, Switzerland.